Andrew Bruce, 11th Earl of Elgin facts for kids

 In 1959 he married Victoria Mary Usher and they have five children:

-The Countess of Elgin is a Patron of the Royal Caledonian Ball.
+The Countess of Elgin and Kincardine was the Patron of both the Royal Caledonian Ball and Edinburgh’s Queen Margaret University.
 The Earl succeeded to the earldoms and other family titles on the death of his father in 1968.